cloudwatt/php-cli-shell_patchmanager/README.md

     * Change [DCIM_SERVER_KEY] with the key of your PatchManager server in configuration file

 #### CREDENTIALS FILE
-/!\ For security reason, use a read only account!
+/!\ For security reason, you can use a read only account!
 __*Change informations which are between []*__
 * vim credentialsFile
     * read -sr USER_PASSWORD_INPUT